Every year, the Beloved makes fruit cake, specifically Alton Brown fruit cake for Christmas, and I’m going to show you how to make it.

 Yes, Auntie Ev had a wonderful fruitcake recipe too, but I like Alton’s better.

-The Beloved usually starts his Christmas fruitcake right after Labor Day, and by the first week of December, the corner of our closet is piled high with containers of aging fruitcake.
+The Beloved usually starts his Christmas baking right after Labor Day, and by the first week of December, the corner of our closet is piled high with containers of aging fruitcake.
 In a good way.
-Not in a Grey Gardens sort of way.
+Not in a gross sort of way.